-AnyDesk is a new remote desktop software developed by ex-TeamViewer employees that has been released as a beta recently.
+AnyDesk is a remote desktop software developed by ex-TeamViewer employees that has been released as a first beta version in 2014.

 TeamViewer, best known for its ease of use that gets rid of most technicalities such as IP addresses, firewalls or ports is one of the most popular programs in the remote desktop market.

 Tip: Check out our first look at AnyDesk 3.0 Beta released in 2016.